squarebraket/devsecops-ws/README.md

 > Then he should have a status of "finalStatus"
 >
 > Examples: Status points required for each level
+>
 > | initialStatus | initialStatusPoints | extraPoints | finalStatus |
+>
 > | Bronze | 0 | 300 | Silver |
+>
 > | Bronze | 100 | 200 | Silver |
+>
 > | Silver | 0 | 699 | Gold |
+>
 > | Gold | 0 | 1500 | Platinum |
+>

 This feature was copied from chapter 10 of the book BDD In Action.

-Notice for the last scenario a "examples" table is defined and it's used by cucumber when executing the BDD tests.
+Notice that for the last scenario an "examples" table is defined.
+This table is used by cucumber when executing BDD tests.

 ## How to use this project